terraform-ibm-modules/terraform-ibm-icd-postgresql/README.md

 ## Read-only Replica considerations

-- **There are additional considerations when setting the variables in the read-only-replica example.** Refer [configuring read-only replicas](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas)
+- **There are additional considerations when setting the variables in the read-only-replica example.** Refer [configuring read-only replicas](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas).
+For load balancing multiple read only replicas are suggested/required.

 | Variable | Description | Type | Default |
 |------|---------|---------|:--------:|